elfnor/lookthinkmake/content/simple_sverchok_01.md

-This is a very simple node diagram.
+This is a very simple node diagram (click for a larger image).
 All it does is copy one object from the scene onto the centers' of the polygons of another object in the scene.

 I'll explain it in some detail to help us get a feel for how Sverchok handles the data for a mesh.

 The two green "Objects_in" Scene nodes allow access to the data from objects in the scene.
 Select the scene object and press the "Get Selection" button to read in the data.

-Each of the "Object_in" nodes outputs some of the mesh data for its object.
+Each of the connections on the right side of the "Object_in" node outputs some of the mesh data for its object.
 To see what this data looks like connect a "Viewer_text" Text node to one of the outputs.
 Change one of  the panels in the blender window to a  text editor and select  the "Sverchok_viewer" from the data block selector.
 When the "VIEW" button on the "Viewer_text" node is pressed the data stream connected to the node will be written to this panel.

 ![Viewer text node](/images/centers_polygons1a.blend.png)